badlydrawnrob/python-playground/README.md

 3. Minimal backend code
 4. Minimal server setup

 That's about it.
 I need something that interfaces with a simple database, keeping things light.
 It's for prototypes, and will probably be replaced by another programming language at some stage.
-[Roc](https://www.roc-lang.org/) looks promising, but I'm not a heavy coding guy, so might have a team by then!
+[Roc](https://www.roc-lang.org/) looks promising, but I'm not a heavy coding guy, so might have a team by then![^]

 ## On writing ...

 > Some books have:
-> 1. Minor or major errors in the code[^1]
+> 1. Minor or major errors in the code[^2]
 > 2. Outdated dependencies (how many does yours have?)
 > 3. Academic language (or verbose terminology)
 > 4. Not enough visuals (or poorly labelled ones)